Master of Social Work Programs in Georgia

 But what major should you choose?
 Future social workers can major in any field for their bachelor's degree.
 However, there are key benefits to earning a social work degree.

 First, you'll gain valuable preparation for your MSW program.
 Second, many MSW programs in Georgia offer advanced standing for social work majors.
-That means you can graduate faster — and also save money on your MSW degree.
+That means you can graduate faster and save money on your MSW degree.

-Step 2: Earn a CSWE Accredited Master's Degree in Social Work.
+Step 2: Earn a CSWE-Accredited Master's Degree in Social Work.

 Licensed social workers in Georgia need a master's degree in social work from a program accredited by the Council on Social Work Education (CSWE).
 When researching colleges in Georgia for social work, make sure to check for CSWE accreditation.
 There are seven CSWE-accredited MSW programs in Georgia.

-Most admission requirements for MSW programs include a bachelor's degree from an accredited school, a resume or CV, a personal statement, and 1-3 recommendation letters.
+Common admission requirements for MSW programs include a bachelor's degree from an accredited school, a resume or CV, a personal statement, and 1-3 recommendation letters.
 Some programs also ask for GRE or MAT scores.
 Most programs set a minimum GPA for admission.

 Earning your MSW degree typically takes two years for full-time students.
-Advanced standing students can finish in as little as one year.
+Advanced-standing students can finish in as little as one year.
 MSW programs include a practicum for learners to gain hands-on experience.

 Step 3: Pursue Post-Graduate Experience.